Ozolnieki Municipality: History

 During the Latvian War of Independence (1919–1920), Ozolnieki municipality was the scene of several battles against the Bermontians.
 In 1937, a monument was unveiled in memory of the Latvian soldiers killed in action there.

 After the founding of the Republic of Latvia (1918–1920), and passage of the act regarding the Reform of agricultural lands, all manors were divided and distributed to Latvian farmers.
 All manor houses itself had been destroyed in the fighting of World War I and War of Independence.
 Their building materials, mainly stones and bricks, were used to build new farmsteads.
 In 1936 there were 401 new farms, down from a peak of 481.
 Local industry included brick-making, textiles, clay mining, leather tanning, a sawmill, and other light industry.

 Throughout the two decades of Latvian independence, there was an active social and culture life—two elementary schools, a choir, a dance collective, an amateur theatre, a local unit of the Aizsargi Home Guard, and others societies.

 The Soviet occupations (first in 1940 and second 1944-1991) did not spare Ozolnieki.
-In the mass deportations of 1949, the 42,000 Latvians deported on March 25, 1949 to Siberia included 18 inhabitants of the municipality.
+In the mass deportations of 1949, the 42,000 Latvians deported on March 25, 1949, to Siberia included 18 inhabitants of the municipality.
 After those deportations, the USSR began to liquidate individual farms, forcing the formation of collective farms or kolkhozes.
 The kolhozes were given Soviet-inspired names such as “Sirpis un āmurs” (Sickle and Hammer), “Staļina ērglis″ (Stalin's eagle) and “Mičurina kolhozs” (Michurin's kolkhoz)—whose name includes a play on the diminutive of a Latvian word regarding bodily functions.

 Several administrative reforms took place in Ozolnieki municipality after World War II: in 1945, the Soviets divided the municipality into three villages—Ozolnieki, Cena and Dalbe; in 1954 Ozolnieki village was liquidated and incorporated into Valgunde village, while Cena village was expanded, incorporating Tetele and Āne.
 Ozolnieki village was later incorporated in Cena village, but in 1979 was re-established as an urban village with autonomous administration (Latvian: pilsētciemats).
 After Latvia restored independence (1991), Ozolnieki and Cena retained their territories and were formed into parishes: Ozolnieki parish (Latvian: Ozolnieku pagasts) and Cena parish (Latvian: Cenu pagasts).
 In 2003 both parishes merged again into Ozolnieki municipality (Latvian: Ozolnieku novads) with its governmental centre in Ozolnieki.
 In 2009, in conjunction with the completion of the Administrative territorial reforms of Latvia, Ozolnieki municipality absorbed Sidrabene parish (since 2011 - Salgale parish).

 Inhabitants

-In July 2020 the population of the municipality was 10,726 where 72% was Latvians, 17% Russians, 3% Belarusians, 2% Lithuanians, 2% Ukrainians, 1% Poles and 3% others.
+In July 2020 the population of the municipality were 10,726 where 72% were Latvians, 17% Russians, 3% Belarusians, 2% Lithuanians, 2% Ukrainians, 1% Poles and 3% others.